Blosc/bloscpack/README.rst

 * Add ability to marshall/unmarshall Numpy arrays using new features in python-blosc v1.1
 * Allow to save metadata to a file during decompression
-* The info subcommand should use human readable sizes when printing the header
 * Refactor certain collections of functions that operate on data into objects

-  * BloscpackHeader
   * BloscHeader
   * MetadataHeader
   * Offsets (maybe)